-Campers will be able to access the creek, pool and water mushroom throughout the camp day.
+Campers can access the creek, pool and water mushroom throughout the camp day.

 We will buy our campers freezies to cool them down.

 Swimming will take place in camp groups.
-Each group will have a scheduled swim time (pool, creek and water mushroom) Certified lifeguards are present at all times.
-All campers are required to take swim test.
-If a camper is 5 years of age or under, they will be required to be in a life jacket or puddle jumper at all times.
+Each group will have a scheduled swim time (pool, creek and water mushroom).
+Certified lifeguards are present at all times.
+All campers are required to take a swim test.
+If a camper is six years of age or under, they must always be in a life jacket or puddle jumper.

-Camp kahuna is equipped with three portable toilets including hand washing stations inside.
-Regular Maintenance will be completed on these washrooms including cleaning and sanitization by our porta-potty provider.
+Camp kahuna has three portable toilets, including hand washing stations inside.
+Regular Maintenance will be completed on these washrooms, including cleaning and sanitization by Chandlers environmental services.

 SPECIAL NEEDS CAMPERS

 Camp Kahuna puts every effort forward to accommodate campers with special needs.
 Camp Kahuna does not identify any stringent policies regarding campers with special needs, as several factors determine whether we can provide a safe, suitable environment.
-Suitability and capabilities vary depending on the number of campers and staff we have on-site.
-Therefore, if you have a special needs child and wish them to attend a Camp Kahuna camp, please contact us and we will review each case independently.
+Suitability and capabilities vary depending on the number of campers and Staff onsite.
+Camp Kahuna will ensure all campers are successful and safe and will do everything we can to ensure safety and camp quality.
+Therefore, if you have a special needs child and wish to attend a Camp Kahuna camp, please get in touch with us, and we will review each case independently.
 Unfortunately, we do not offer one-to-one care for special needs campers.
 This service would need to be provided by the caregiver.

-Should behavioural challenges be presented by campers at Camp Kahuna, the following process is defined:
+Should campers at Camp Kahuna present behavioural challenges, the following process is defined:

 1. We talk to the camper to see what the difficulty is and relate our expectations

-5. If the behaviour continues the child goes home for a day or for the rest of the week depending on the behaviour
+5. If the behaviour continues, the child goes home for a day or the rest of the week, depending on the behaviour

 We want all children to be successful and will work with the child and parent to ensure this success.
-We do have to consider the other campers and if a camper's behaviour is affecting other campers, it is then we must decide whether a child stays at camp or goes home.
+We must consider the other campers, and if a camper's behaviour affects other campers, we must decide whether a child stays at camp or goes home.

-There are specific behaviours we send campers home for: physically hurting other campers, endangering campers, and ongoing disruptions.
+There are specific behaviours we send campers home for physically hurting other campers, endangering campers, and ongoing deviance.